 December 28, 2020

 We’re already known as the Live Music Capital of the World, as well as the home of some of the best breakfast tacos around.
-Now Austin, Texas, can add “solar energy leader” to its impressive resume.
+Now Austin, Texas, can add “solar energy leader” and Austin “solar power city” to its impressive resume.

 Curious about why Austin tops the list of green U.S. cities?
 Keep reading to find out how our quirky city is helping reshape the nation’s energy conversation by harnessing sunshine.